RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 If the First Amendment prevents states from regulating violent entertainment products, then what about suing the manufacturers of such products after the fact?
 But here too, the First Amendment and well-settled principles of tort law (duty, foreseeability, causation), have so far prevented victims and family members from bringing civil suits against the manufacturers of video products, but that doesn't stop them from trying.
-And ever since the Columbine shootings in 1999.

 Even before the tragic shooting at Columbine High School, perpetrated by two senior students Eric Harris and Dylan Klebold, who murdered a total of 12 students and one teacher and injured 21 others, victims and the families of victims sought judgments against the manufacturers of entertainment products because those products arguably inspired or "incited" criminals to mayhem.
 Harris and Klebold were [both fans of video games like *Doom* and *Wolfenstein 3D*](http://en.wikipedia.org/wiki/Columbine_High_School_massacre#Video_games) and so (the argument goes) the makers of those games had a hand in "causing" the appalling violence at Columbine, which has been called the Pearl Harbor of the American culture wars.